iu-parfunc/lvars/README.md

 ### Building and running

-Running `make all` from the lambdapar-redex directory will build and all the tests will run, using both reduction relations.
+Running `make all` from the lambdaLVar-redex directory will build and all the tests will run, using both reduction relations.
 There's [one particular test][slow-test] that runs so slowly under `small-step-base-rr` that we put it in a "slow test suite" by itself.